demirelarda/demirelarda/README.md

 ### Hi there 👋, I'm Arda
 I'm a software engineering student from Turkey.
-I'm working on Kotlin, also learning Flutter and NestJS.
+I'm working on Kotlin, also learning Flutter and NodeJS/NestJS.
 I really enjoy developing mobile apps.